ansible/ansible-lint/README.rst

 By default, ``ansible-lint`` uses the rules found in ``ansible-lint/lib/ansiblelint/rules``.
 To override this behavior and use a custom set of rules, use the ``-r /path/to/custom-rules`` option to provide a directory path containing the custom rules.
 For multiple rule sets, pass multiple ``-r`` options.

-It's also possilbe to use the default rules, plus custom rules.
-This can be done by passing the ``-R`` to indicate that the deault rules are to be used, along with one or more ``-r`` options.
+It's also possible to use the default rules, plus custom rules.
+This can be done by passing the ``-R`` to indicate that the default rules are to be used, along with one or more ``-r`` options.

 Using Tags to Include Rules
 ```````````````````````````